freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ## Prep the CDN Repo for the New Language

 News sources trending links and article titles from our CDN during the build and adds them to the footer.
-News also fetches dayjs files from the CDN during the build to localize dates and times for each language.
+News also fetches Day.js files from the CDN during the build to localize dates and times for each language.

 ### Add a YAML File for Trending Articles